Nationwide Insurance Logo

 Nationwide Insurance Logo History

-The renaming was because the company opened its offices in 20 new states and became truly “nationwide.”
-At the same time, the old corporate style was replaced by an improved visual identity.
-The logo also progressed: the designers experimented with the eagle’s appearance and even temporarily abandoned it in favor of an empty blue frame.
+The renaming was due to the company opening offices in 20 new states and becoming truly “nationwide.”
+At the same time, the old corporate identity was replaced by an improved visual identity.
+The logo also progressed: designers experimented with the eagle’s appearance and even temporarily abandoned it in favor of a blank blue frame.

 What is Nationwide Insurance?

-Nationwide Insurance is a leader in the US insurance market.
-It is a group of companies that offers property, health, pet, and other insurance.
-It also provides pension, investment, and banking services.
-Its history began in 1926 with the creation of Farm Bureau Mutual in the state of Ohio.
+Nationwide Insurance is a leader in the U.S. insurance market.
+It is a group of companies offering property, health, pet, and other insurance.
+In addition, the company provides pension, investment, and banking services.
+The company’s history began in 1926 with the creation of Farm Bureau Mutual in Ohio.

 1926 – 1955